The Outdoor Apothecary is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I love that simmer pots are very easy to make, not expensive, and really effective at making your home smell nice.
 I enjoy having a fresh-smelling home, especially during the winter months when cozying up with a good book and a hot cup of tea or cocoa.
 An easy way to make your home smell naturally fresh and wonderful is by using a simmer pot filled with aromatic ingredients.

-Reasons to Use a Simmer Pot
+The Benefits to Using a Simmer Pot

 What You'll Need

-A simmer pot can contain an assortment of ingredients, including items collected during your nature walks and foraging adventures.
+Simmer pots can contain an assortment of ingredients, including items collected during your nature walks and foraging adventures.

 Not only do you get to enjoy nature while you’re out gathering ingredients, but the natural smells of the foraged plants will help bring a bit of the fresh scents of the outdoors in.